 Whether it’s managing job candidate salary expectations, addressing employee pay concerns, developing our workforce plans recruiting strategies, ensuring compliance, or helping our managers understand opportunities to differentiate top talent, data allows me to make decisions based on fact — not guesswork or assumptions.

 Working with data can be daunting for many, but people strategy platforms make workforce analytics more accessible — so it’s faster and easier to get the insights needed for the people moments that matter.
-As analytics become more widely used in HR, I’d like to share a few ways you can use a people strategy platform to make better compensation decisions:
+As analytics become more widely used in HR, I’d like to share a few ways you can use a people strategy platform to overcome compensation challenges:

 1. Negotiating Counter-Offers